 Beat the Peak

-Vermont Electric Cooperative's voluntary Beat the Peak program encourages members to reduce energy usage during "peak" energy times.
+Vermont Electric Cooperative's voluntary Beat the Peak program encourages members to reduce energy usage during peak energy times.
 A peak event is when energy demand is at its highest.
-If VEC members can collectively "beat the peak," members can help control rising costs that impact electric rates.
+If VEC members can collectively "beat the peak," they help control rising costs that impact electric rates.

 Like other electric distribution utilities, VEC must pay for the costs associated with purchasing and delivering energy to consumers.
 Transmission and capacity costs make up a large portion of VEC’s annual operating budget.

-Transmission and capacity costs are based on times when energy consumption is at its highest, or peak usage times.
+Transmission and capacity costs are based on times when energy consumption is at its highest.
 Transmission costs are based on an annual peak, and capacity costs are based on monthly peaks.
-If VEC members can collectively "beat the peak" by conserving electricity during these times, they can help VEC save money on our portion of these costs, which are shared by distribution utilities throughout New England.

 Energy peaks typically occur during the late afternoon/evening.
-When VEC predicts a potential peak, we will ask members to turn off unnecessary lights and appliances and delay the use of major appliances, such as dishwashers, washing machines, and clothes dryers.
-Overall, members are asked to use electricity carefully during these times.
+When VEC predicts a potential peak, we ask members to turn off unnecessary lights and appliances and delay the use of major appliances, such as dishwashers, washing machines, and clothes dryers.
+VEC alerts members of peak events three to four times a year.